 The SSA will look for medical findings that support your ALS diagnosis such as neurological documentation, symptom history, nerve conduction studies and electrophysical tests to negate any other conditions.
 It is imperative that your physician records all medical discoveries within your files.

 Navigating the disability process can be confusing and complex.
-If you, or a loved one, has been denied disability benefits for ALS and need assistance with your appeal, contact the disability attorneys at Phillips Disability today for a free consultation to review your application.
+If you, or a loved one, has been denied disability benefits for ALS and need assistance with your appeal, contact the disability attorneys at Dayes Law Firm PC today for a free consultation to review your application.